3dani33/ePaper_polaroid/README.md

 # ePaper Polaroid
-Instant pictures with a Raspberry Pi, a webcam and a ePaper display:
+**Instant pictures with a Raspberry Pi, a webcam and an ePaper display:**

 <p align="center"><img src="img/photo_all.jpg" width=30% height=30%></p>